photography-ncbs/competition/Rules.md

   * Please note that one cannot delete an already uploaded photo, even if you are the owner of the same.
 However, one can edit the photo, its caption and/or description, at any time.
 See ‘Terms and Conditions’ section for further details.
   * If a photo is selected for by the people or the judges, the participant should be able to send a high resolution unedited image of the same.
 Original image SHOULD include all the metadata.
 Images without any metadata will not be accepted for the competition.
   * General photo editing like contrast, brightness, temperature, saturation etc., as well as cropping, HDR and stitched panorama is allowed.
 One can also use photo filters if needed for the theme or to convey a message, however it is advised not to use them excessively.
-  * Use of watermark of any kind is acceptable, but discouraged.
+  * Use of watermark is acceptable, but discouraged.
 If you insist on using one, please use it non-destructively and subtly.
 Proper image credits will be given when your photo is printed and framed.
+  * NAME, OR ANY ALPHA-NUMERALS OR SYMBOLS THAT REVEAL THE IDENTITY OF THE PARTICIPANT SHOULD NOT BE KEPT ON THE PHOTOGRAPH, OR AS THE FILE NAME.
   * Do not use portraits without permission of the subject and/or model.
 Do not use any copyrighted or inappropriate material.
   * Do not use inappropriate caption or description.
+  ENTRIES VIOLATING THE RULES WILL NOT BE CONSIDERED FOR EVALUATION.

 ## Terms and conditions